The Hunger Games: Sunrise on the Reaping: Cast

+Additionally, Jennifer Lawrence and Josh Hutcherson are expected to reprise their roles as Katniss Everdeen and Peeta Mellark respectively.

 Production

 Development

+Adaptation rights for the film were acquired by Lionsgate simultaneously with Suzanne Collins's announcement of the novel in June 2024.
+Principal photography took place between July and November 2025 across locations in Spain and Germany.

-In June 2024, with the announcement that Suzanne Collins would be publishing her next installment in The Hunger Games series on March 18, 2025, titled The Hunger Games: Sunrise on the Reaping, Lionsgate Films greenlit a feature film adaption of the book, with Francis Lawrence in talks to return to direct.
+In June 2024, with the announcement that Suzanne Collins would be publishing her next installment in The Hunger Games series on March 18, 2025, titled The Hunger Games: Sunrise on the Reaping, Lionsgate Films greenlit a feature film adaptation of the book, with Francis Lawrence in talks to return to direct.